wilaak/radix-router/README.md

 By storing your routes in a PHP file, you let PHP’s OPcache handle the heavy lifting, making startup times nearly instantaneous.

-### Note on HEAD Requests
+## Note on HEAD Requests

 According to the HTTP specification, any route that handles a GET request should also support HEAD requests.
 RadixRouter does not automatically add this behavior.
 If you are running outside a standard web server environment (such as in a custom server), ensure that your GET routes also respond appropriately to HEAD requests.
 Responses to HEAD requests must not include a message body.

 ## Performance

-You can expect perfomance similar to [FastRoute](https://github.com/nikic/FastRoute), in some cases its faster e.g large segments, in some cases its slower e.g wilcards and deep static routes.
+You can expect perfomance similar to [FastRoute](https://github.com/nikic/FastRoute).
 However FastRoute is much more featured, supporting regex matching, inline parameters, wildcard fallbacks and more.
 If there was a router that I would choose it would probably be FastRoute.

 This router is about as fast as you can make in pure PHP supporting dynamic segments (prove me wrong!).
 Routers like FastRoute leverage PHP's built-in regular expression engine, which is implemented in the C programming language.